chinamike65/hugo-tuolesi/content/book3/book3en.md

 Session 2 - Getting Closer to the Guru……………… 58

-1. How to get close to the guru………….
+1. How to get close to the guru ………….
 59

-(1) Making offerings to the guru………….
+(1) Making offerings to the guru ………….
 60

 (2) Serving the Guru ………….
 61